ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - A smaller log.segment.bytes means more segments per partition.
 That means that log Compaction happens more often and Kafka needs to keep more files opened (which could lead to errors).
 - A smaller log.segments.ms more frecuency for log compaction (more frequent triggers) and we'll get more files.

+## Kafka Transactions
+Kafka transactions allow us to write to multiple topics atomically, all or nothing behaviour, like a transaction in a database.
+Either all the messages are published or none (Kafka does not manage database transactions).

 ## Log cleanup policies
 Many kafka clusters make data expire according to a policy.
 That is called log cleanup.
 To configure the policy we have the `log.cleanup.policy`.
 - Kafka default for all user topics: delete.